 Paycom Software Inc (NYSE:PAYC) : The Exact Trigger that Indicates Volatility

-Simply owning puts and calls together, blindly, can be shown to be a losing strategy.
-If only option trading was that easy.
+Simply owning puts and calls together, like a straddle or a strangle, can be a huge winner, as it was at the end of 2018.
+But, equally, it has been a huge losing strategy outside of that time frame.
 So, the need has arisen -- an empirical and structured trigger that indicates when a large stock move is coming so owning a strangle has a higher probability of succeeding.

 There is such a technical condition, and we will review it, right now.